Style & Appearance

 Admittedly, I was bracing for disappointment when waiting for the Valencia wholecuts to arrive.
 I thought that quality wholecuts simply couldn’t be done for less than $200.

-After 8 weeks of sleepless nights and cold sweats (yes, I’m exaggerating), I was delighted to discover that not only did Beckett Simonon stand up to the challenge but effortlessly exceeding expectations.
+After 8 weeks of sleepless nights and cold sweats (yes, I’m exaggerating), I was delighted to discover that not only did Beckett Simonon stand up to the challenge but effortlessly exceeded expectations.

 I expect that you’ll be seeing a lot more of me sporting the Valencia wholecuts in future content!